Kayli/logspub/corporation.md

 - you can deduct expenses for the business use of a workspace in your home if this is your principal place of business [^2]

+- it makes sense to leave as much money as possible in the corporation to benefit from tax-deferred growth

 ## references